department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2024-11-Document-Status/research-plan.md

 ## Recruitment

 ### Recruitment approach
-The intended audiences is Veterans who at some point filed a disability compensation claim with VA in the last 5 years.
+The intended audience is Veterans who at some point filed a disability compensation claim with VA in the last 5 years.

 ### Recruitment criteria
 List the total number and type (Veterans, caregivers, etc.) of participants for this study.